Subscribe

 A fire burns at a U.S. Army warehouse in Busan, South Korea, on Oct.
 24, 2024, in this screenshot from a YTN broadcast on YouTube.
 (YTN via YouTube)

-A warehouse fire that drew mutual aid from city firefighters in Busan, South Korea, on Thursday night was contained after burning nearly five hours on a U.S. military base, according to U.S. Army Garrison Daegu.
+A warehouse fire on a U.S. Army supply base that began Thursday evening and drew mutual aid from city firefighters in Busan, South Korea, was extinguished 13 hours later, according to the Army and local news reports.

 The empty warehouse was unoccupied when the fire broke out, Molter said.

-The Army established the site as a supply depot at the start of the Korean War in 1950.
+The U.S. Army established the site as a supply depot at the start of the Korean War in 1950.

 Busan, South Korea’s second largest city, is roughly 200 miles southeast of Seoul.
 The coastal city contains South Korea’s largest port and is also home to the headquarters of U.S. Navy Forces Korea.